Julio Capó, Jr.

-Professor Capó’s research and teaching interests include modern U.S. history and the world with an emphasis on the Caribbean and Latin America.
+Professor Capó is a transnational historian whose research and teaching interests include modern U.S. history, especially the United States’s relationship to the Caribbean and Latin America.
 He addresses how gender and sexuality have historically intersected and coalesced with constructions of ethnicity, race, class, nation, age, and ability.

-Capó’s research also extends to his commitment to public history and civic engagement.
+Capó’s research extends to his commitment to public history and civic engagement.
 Prior to entering graduate school, he worked as a broadcast news writer and producer.
-He has written pieces for The Washington Post, TIME, The Miami Herald, El Nuveo Día (Puerto Rico), and The Hampshire Gazette.
-He has also appeared as a commentator for BackStory with the American History Guys (Podcast) and the PBS/Miami Herald documentary The Day It Snowed in Miami.
+He has written for The Washington Post, Time, The Miami Herald, and El Nuveo Día (Puerto Rico).
+He appeared as a commentator for BackStory with the American History Guys (Podcast) and the PBS/Miami Herald documentary The Day It Snowed in Miami.
 Capó also participated in a National Park Service initiative to promote and identify historic LGBTQ sites and contributed a piece on locating Miami’s queer past for its theme study.

 Educated at New York University, B.A., 2004; Florida International University, Ph.D.
 2011

-Transnational, queer, gender, sexuality, modern U.S., Caribbean, inter-American, urban, (im)migration, Latina/o, ethnic, and race
+Transnational, queer, gender, sexuality, modern U.S., Caribbean, inter-American, urban, (im)migration, Latina/o/x, ethnic, and race

 Courses Recently Taught